xenondevs/Docs/docs/nova/addon/resourcepack/build-logic.md

 !!! abstract "All other pack tasks"

     A list of all pack tasks and their execution order will be shown in the console every time the resource pack is built.

+### ModelContent

+Provides you with access to block and item models.
+Everything related to the creation of custom models should run through this.

+Using `ModelContent#rememberUsage`, you can mark a model as used, so it (and all its parents) will be included in the resource pack.
+This is performed automatically for all models that are assigned to `NovaItems` or `NovaBlocks`.

 ### LanguageContent